Academic Regulations and General Information

-- grades of CD, D, F, I, IX, X, W, WA, UW or ADW
+- grades of ADW, C-, D+, D, F, I, NC, U, UNC, UW, UY, W, WA, or WF

-- the number of semesters on college probation
+- the number of terms on college probation

 - the violation of special conditions

-Unless the CAA is removed via the individual colleges' appeal process, the student may not register for courses at Marquette and may be dropped from any classes for future terms in which he/she is registered.Back To Top
+Unless the CAA is removed via the individual colleges' appeal process, students may not register for courses at Marquette and may be dropped from any classes for future terms in which they are registered.

 Advisers are available during each registration period as well as by appointment throughout the academic year.

-Refer to the university section of the bulletin under Academic Regulations regarding Academic Advising: University's Advising Philosophy; Goals for Advising; and Adviser and Student Expectations.
+Refer to the University Academic Advising Policy for additional information on Academic Advising: the University's Advising Philosophy; Goals for Advising; and Adviser and Student Expectations.

-Because absence from class will prevent a student from getting the full benefit of a course and because in many courses, each student’s involvement contributes to the learning process for all other students in the class, the college has adopted the University Attendance Policy for all of its undergraduate courses.
+Because absence from class prevents students from getting the full benefit of a course and because in many courses, students' involvement contributes to the learning process for all other students in the class, the college has adopted the University Attendance Policy for all of its undergraduate courses.

 Background Checks, Drug Testing

-Some degrees, majors and/or courses may require a student to submit a criminal background check and/or drug testing.
-The results of those checks and/or tests may affect the student's eligibility to continue in that degree, major and/or course.
+Some degrees, majors and/or courses may require students to submit a criminal background check and/or drug testing.
+The results of those checks and/or tests may affect students' eligibility to continue in that degree, major and/or course.

-Courses completed with a grade of CD or D do not count toward the total hour requirement for a major or minor but do fulfill the subject matter requirement and do count toward the total 128 credit hours required for graduation.
-Courses in which a CD or D grade was earned may be repeated.
-In such cases, only the grade earned in the repeated course will be counted in the cumulative grade point average, but both grades will appear on the official transcript; credit will be given only once.
-See the university policy on Repeated Courses.
-Cognate requirements can be completed at a CD or D grade.
+Courses completed with a grade of C-, D+ or D do not count toward the total hour requirement for a major or minor but do fulfill the subject matter requirement and do count toward the total 120 credit hours required for graduation.
+Courses in which a C-, D+ or D grade was earned initially may be repeated once.
+In such cases, only the grade earned in the repeated course is counted in the cumulative grade point average, but both grades appear on the official transcript; credit is given only once.
+See the University Repeated Courses Policy.
+Cognate requirements can be completed at a C-, D+ or D grade.

-Of the 128 credit hours required for a degree, those not fulfilling the University Core of Common Studies, the College of Arts and Sciences B.A. or B.S. curriculum requirements and the major requirements are deemed electives.
+Of the 120 credit hours required for a degree, those not fulfilling the Marquette Core Curriculum, the College of Arts and Sciences curricular requirements and the major requirements are deemed electives.
 Courses in other divisions of the university may also be taken for elective credit.